HotCakeX/Harden-Windows-Security/README.md

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Windows Networking<a href="#Windows-Networking">![NetworkingIcon]</a>

 These are configurations that are typically 🔺recommended in High-Risk Environments🔻 but also can be applied for home users

-- 🟩 [Disabling NetBIOS over TCP/IP](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-netbt-interfaces-interface-netbiosoptions) on all network interfaces, virtual and physical.
+- 🟩 [Disables NetBIOS over TCP/IP](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-netbt-interfaces-interface-netbiosoptions) on all network interfaces, virtual and physical.
 This command needs to run every time after installing a new VPN software or network adapter.
-- 🟩 Disabling the LLMNR protocol [(Link Local Multicast Name Resolution)](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-llmnrp/eed7fe96-9013-4dec-b14f-5abf85545385) because it's only [useful for networks that do not have a Domain Name System (DNS) server](https://learn.microsoft.com/en-us/previous-versions//bb878128(v=technet.10)?redirectedfrom=MSDN) and Microsoft themselves are [ramping down NetBIOS name resolution and LLMNR.](https://techcommunity.microsoft.com/t5/networking-blog/aligning-on-mdns-ramping-down-netbios-name-resolution-and-llmnr/ba-p/3290816)
+- 🟩 Disables the LLMNR protocol [(Link Local Multicast Name Resolution)](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-llmnrp/eed7fe96-9013-4dec-b14f-5abf85545385) because it's only [useful for networks that do not have a Domain Name System (DNS) server](https://learn.microsoft.com/en-us/previous-versions//bb878128(v=technet.10)?redirectedfrom=MSDN) and Microsoft themselves are [ramping down NetBIOS name resolution and LLMNR.](https://techcommunity.microsoft.com/t5/networking-blog/aligning-on-mdns-ramping-down-netbios-name-resolution-and-llmnr/ba-p/3290816)

-- 🔶 Disabling [LMHOSTS lookup protocol](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-nbte/bec3913a-c359-4e6f-8c7e-40c2f43f546b#gt_5f0744c1-5105-4e4a-b71c-b9c7ecaed910) on all network adapters, legacy feature that's not used anymore.
+- 🔶 Disables [LMHOSTS lookup protocol](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-nbte/bec3913a-c359-4e6f-8c7e-40c2f43f546b#gt_5f0744c1-5105-4e4a-b71c-b9c7ecaed910) on all network adapters, legacy feature that's not used anymore.
-- 🔶 Setting the Network Location of all connections to Public; [Public network means less trust to other network devices](https://support.microsoft.com/en-us/windows/make-a-wi-fi-network-public-or-private-in-windows-0460117d-8d3e-a7ac-f003-7a0da607448d).
+- 🔶 Sets the Network Location of all connections to Public; [Public network means less trust to other network devices](https://support.microsoft.com/en-us/windows/make-a-wi-fi-network-public-or-private-in-windows-0460117d-8d3e-a7ac-f003-7a0da607448d).
-- 🟩 Disable [Printing over HTTP](https://learn.microsoft.com/en-us/troubleshoot/windows-server/printing/manage-connect-printers-use-web-browser) because HTTP is not encrypted and it's an old feature that's not used anymore.
+- 🟩 Disables [Printing over HTTP](https://learn.microsoft.com/en-us/troubleshoot/windows-server/printing/manage-connect-printers-use-web-browser) because HTTP is not encrypted and it's an old feature that's not used anymore.
 - 🟩 [Turns off downloading of print drivers over HTTP](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-connectivity#connectivity-disabledownloadingofprintdriversoverhttp) because HTTP is not encrypted and that method isn't used anymore.
 [This is the recommended and secure way of downloading printer drivers in Windows 11](https://support.microsoft.com/en-us/windows/download-printer-drivers-in-windows-da9b1460-7299-4cc3-e974-33cf99d86880).

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Miscellaneous Configurations<a href="#Miscellaneous-Configurations">![MiscellaneousIcon]</a>

-- 🟩 Sets [Early launch antimalware](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/elam-driver-requirements) engine's status to `8` which is **Good only.** The default value is `3`, which allows good, unknown and 'bad but critical'. that is the default value, because setting it to `8` [can prevent your computer from booting](https://learn.microsoft.com/en-us/windows/compatibility/early-launch-antimalware#mitigation) if the driver it relies on is critical but at the same time unknown or bad.
+- 🟩 Sets [Early launch antimalware](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/elam-driver-requirements) engine's status to `8` which is __Good only.__ The default value is `3`, which allows good, unknown and 'bad but critical'. that is the default value, because setting it to `8` [can prevent your computer from booting](https://learn.microsoft.com/en-us/windows/compatibility/early-launch-antimalware#mitigation) if the driver it relies on is critical but at the same time unknown or bad.

   - By being launched first by the kernel, ELAM is ensured to be launched before any third-party software and is therefore able to detect malware in the boot process and prevent it from initializing.
 ELAM drivers must be specially signed by Microsoft to ensure they are started by the Windows kernel early in the boot process.

-- 🟩 Disabling location service system wide. websites and apps won't be able to use your precise location, however they will still be able to detect your location using your IP address.
+- 🟩 Disables location service system wide.
+Websites and apps won't be able to use your precise location, however they will still be able to detect your location using your IP address.

 - 🟩 Enables [`svchost.exe` mitigations.](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-servicecontrolmanager) built-in system services hosted in `svchost.exe` processes will have stricter security policies enabled on them.
 These stricter security policies include a policy requiring all binaries loaded in these processes to be signed by Microsoft, and a policy disallowing dynamically generated code.
   - Requires Business (e.g. [Windows 11 pro for Workstations](https://www.microsoft.com/en-us/windows/business/windows-11-pro-workstations)), [Enterprise](https://www.microsoft.com/en-us/microsoft-365/windows/windows-11-enterprise) or [Education](https://www.microsoft.com/en-us/education/products/windows) Windows licenses

 - 🔶 Turns on Enhanced mode search for Windows indexer. the default is classic mode.
   - this causes some UI elements in the search settings in Windows settings to become unavailable for Standard user accounts to view, because it will be a managed feature by an Administrator.

 - 🟩 [Enforce the Administrator role for adding printer drivers](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/devices-prevent-users-from-installing-printer-drivers)